LeyaShaju/first_web_assignment/README.md

 27/02/2025: I'm transfering the work I have done on my practice project to the main exercise, which includes the images, background images, index html and style css for the main page and the sub pages (history and visit pages)
-The main page consists of the title, navigation, search bar and a paragraph stating that this is my first web assignment (i will be removing the paragraph, i just have it there to see what it looks like).
+The main page consists of the title, navigation, search bar(which does not work) and a paragraph stating that this is my first web assignment
+(i will be removing the paragraph, i just have it there to see what it looks like).
 I have also made sure the pages are all connected partially. the main page has nav but the other two only have links to the main page and haven't been styled I will be working on the main page, only once I am completed with it, then will I work on the other pages.